 Our unit of the Philips 246E9QDSB had minimal IPS glow as well as no dead/stuck pixels nor excess backlight bleeding.

 The OSD menu of the monitor is nothing fancy, but it gets the job done.
 You can easily navigate through it using the joystick placed beneath the bottom bezel of the screen.

-There’s a low-blue light filter which along with the monitor’s flicker-free backlight ensures a comfortable viewing experience at night without risk of headaches or eye strain after prolonged use of the display.
+There’s a low-blue light filter which, along with the monitor’s flicker-free backlight ensures a comfortable viewing experience at night without the risk of headaches or eye strain after prolonged use of the display.

 Other features include the standard picture adjustment tools such as brightness, contrast, sharpness, input source selection, color temperature, and five gamma modes (from 1.8 to 2.6).